-While CBD is our number one favorite product in regards to preventing and healing in a holistic, healthy way, we want to provide pet parents with information on supplemental herbs that can also greatly benefit Fido.
+While CBD is our number one favorite all-natural remedy, we want to provide pet parents with information on other supplemental herbs that can also greatly benefit Fido.

 Turmeric is a great herbal solution for a wide range of inflammation conditions.
 It has an anti-inflammatory effect without the potentially toxic anti-inflammatory medication.
 That's why we include it in our Relief CBD Dog Treats.
 Turmeric is also great for pet parents!